CineMonApp/docs.cinemonapp.github.io/content/docs/user-interface.md

 #### Specialized Viewers

 CineMon also includes other types of specialized viewers with specific monitoring functions.
-To change the active viewer type {{< ipad >}} Long Press {{< mac >}} Righ-click on the viewer to bring up a context menu with all available viewers.
+To change the active viewer type {{< ipad >}} Long Press {{< mac >}} Right-click on the viewer to bring up a context menu with all available viewers.

 {{< screenshot name="layout-2x1-custom-2" alt="Viewer Menu" >}}